lad1337/lasercut/README.md

     cd case
     go run main.go

-This will render svg, eps and dxf files
+This will render svg, eps and dxf files.
+These can be used with any CAD software.

+You will need the following plates:

+- 1x switch plate in 1.5mm
+- 1x closed with magnets inserts in 3mm (not automatically rendered!!)
+- 2x closed in 3mm
+- 1x switch in 1.5mm
+- 1x open in 3mm
+- 1x bottom in 1-3mm

+Example render in fusion with stainless steel and brass

 ![3D render top side view](case/render-main.png)
 ![3D render side view](case/render-side.png)

-Example render in fusion with stainless steel and brass

 ## PCB